jmacost5/CPP-528-Project/about.md

 You can find the source code that powers this website [on this GitHub repo](https://github.com/R-Class/cpp-528-template).

+The GitHub repo for this analysis/website is located [here](https://github.com/jmacost5/CPP-528-Project).

 <!--- CSS for Circles --->

 <style>